 - Secure UK data centres with ISO27001 certification.
 Being UK-based, they are subject to prevailing UK data protection legislation.
 In accordance with our security operating protocols, details of the providers and locations are only made available upon specific request to InfoSaaS.

 - Pipedrive, for the purposes of tracking and progressing customer engagement with InfoSaaS, which is based in Estonia and therefore falls under the requirements of the EU General Data Protection Regulation.

 - MailChimp (Rocket Science Group LLC), for the purposes of managing and distributing marketing communications for InfoSaaS, which is based in Atlanta, Georgia, United States and has a validated entry under the EU-US Privacy Shield Agreement.

-- Stripe Payments Europe, or the purposes of invoicing and receiving payments from customers for our software solutions, which is based in Ireland and therefore falls under the requirements of the EU General Data Protection Regulation.
+- Stripe Payments Europe, for the purposes of invoicing and receiving payments from customers for our software solutions, which is based in Ireland and therefore falls under the requirements of the EU General Data Protection Regulation.

 - Ctrl O Ltd, for the provision of specialist technical support for our software solutions, which is based in London, UK and therefore falls under the requirements of the EU General Data Protection Regulation.